-Late credit: Any points from computer-graded or paper-only problems received after the deadline will be marked late.
-You will receive full credit for late points on the four assignments with the most late points.
+Late credit details: You can turn in problems late if you did not turn in an entire assignment, or if you did not attempt one or more of the problems on an assignment you did turn in.
+(I.e., you can't redo problems that you submitted but got wrong.)
+Any points received for problems turned in after the deadline will be marked as "late points".
+You will receive full credit for late points on your four assignments with the most late points.
 That is, you get four free late assignments, chosen to maximize your points.
 You will receive half credit for all other late points.
 You will get no credit for any HW turned in after the deadline marked on the schedule (the second reading day).